School Info

 (End of Year)

-By May 2025, students in grades 6-8 James S. Rickards Middle School will increase their ELA proficiency from 41% to 46% as measured by FAST PM3 ELA assessment.
-By May 2025, 80% of students in Intensive Reading courses will meet their individualized projected goal on the Growth Map Assessment 3 as outlined by the Growth Map Diagnostic Assessment.
-How to Effectively Implement Learning Stations. n/a The area of focus will be monitored by conducting weekly classroom walkthroughs, providing feedback, conducting quarterly data chats, conducting professional learning communities, and celebrating student success on a monthly basis. n/a
+By May 2026, students in grades 6-8 James S. Rickards Middle School will increase their ELA proficiency from 46% to 50% as measured by FAST PM3 ELA assessment.
+By May 2026, 80% of students in Intensive Reading courses will meet their individualized projected goal on the Growth Map Assessment 3 as outlined by the Growth Map Diagnostic Assessment.
+How to Effectively Implement Learning Stations.
+The area of focus will be monitored by conducting weekly classroom walkthroughs, providing feedback, conducting quarterly data chats, conducting professional learning communities, and celebrating student success on a monthly basis.

 Evidence-based Interventions/Strategies